FloTheSysadmin/VSHG/README.md

 AES256 for the final encryption .
 And also a standard Iteration of 500X .
 It uses True random 12 byte salts .
-So even if your pasphrase is very weak , it will reinforce it so that you dont have to worry about that anymore .
+So even if your passphrase is very weak , it will reinforce it so that you dont have to worry about that anymore .
 VSHG uses the last hash of the Iteration as session key for gpg .
 Also it provides an Autodetection function for each file so that you